cs01/stator/README.md

 )
 ```
 ### use
 Use a middleware function.
 If middleware functions returns true, the next middleware function will run until there are none left.
 At that point the store is updated and callbacks are dispatched.
 Otherwise, the middleware chain will stop, the store will not be updated, and callbacks will not be dispatched.
-StatorGFC ships with some middleware, but any arbitrary function can be used.
+Stator ships with some middleware, but any arbitrary function can be used.

 Note all middleware functions are called with the same arguments and must conform to this function signature.
 ```js